X-ray Safety Program Manual

 2.1 Generation of X-rays

+X-rays are a type of ionizing radiation (maximum energy greater than 5 keV) that is generally produced from machines rather than emitted from radioactive materials.
 Gamma and X-rays are not comprised of physical particles like alpha or beta radiation but are made up of individual packets of energy called photons.
+Unlike gamma rays, which are emitted from the nucleus of a radioactive atom, X-rays are emitted when:

-- High-speed electrons (or any charged particles) are slowed down or change direction in a strong electric field like the one created by the nuclei (see Bremsstrahlung Effect) of the target materials.
-These types of x-rays are called continuous because the x-rays emitted during this process have energies ranging from zero to maximum energy.
+• High-speed electrons (or any charged particles) are slowed down or change direction in a strong electric field like the one created by the nuclei (see Bremsstrahlung Effect) of the target materials.
+These types of X-rays are called continuous because the x-rays emitted during this process have energies ranging from zero to maximum energy.
 This maximum energy is equal to the energy of the incoming electron.

-X-rays can also be emitted as a secondary effect in instruments that use high voltages (on the order of tens of kV) as power sources for other applications.
+X-rays can also be emitted as a secondary effect in instruments that use high voltages (on the order of tens of kV) as power sources for other applications

 2.2 X-ray interaction with matter